Age Related Macular Degeneration (ARMD or AMD)

 the earlier you do something for macular degeneration (AMD or ARMD) the better...

-"...In the literature there are two nutrients that have been proven to be effective in reversal of macular degeneration.
-Zinc was proven in an article written in the Archives of Ophthalmology, which is an AMA journal.
+"...In the literature there are two nutrients that have been shown to be effective in reversal of macular degeneration.
+Zinc was mentioned in an article written in the Archives of Ophthalmology, which is an AMA journal.
 The dose they used was 200 mg that I consider to be toxic and they use zinc sulfate, which is the worst form that they could of used.
 Nevertheless, it was a step in the right direction..."

 "...The reason zinc does improve vision is that zinc is essential for transporting vitamin A from the liver to the eye.
 And zinc is also necessary to quench free radicals...."